-The standard saving and retirement advice is to save money until you are ready to retire.
+The standard saving and retirement advice is to save the maximum amount of money until the very day you are ready to retire.
 Then retire and start living off your savings.

 But is this the "best" solution?
 "Best" in this context is a bit more than just "final value of your portfolio".
 There is this little thing called life that happens while you are saving money for the future, and it would be a shame not to maximize every year of that.

 For a specific example.
 I like to Ski.
 I am also 50.
 While I still hope to ski when I'm 55, I know it will be just that little bit more difficult, the day after will be a bit more sore, and I might not be able to ski the exact slopes I could this year.
 I could take the money I would have otherwise saved for retirement this year and spend it on a once in a life ski trip, or I could save it as I always have.